rdturnermtl/bbo_challenge_starter_kit/README.md

 Therefore, `prepare_upload.sh` places all dependencies from `requirements.txt` as wheel files inside the zip file.

 The zip file can also manually be constructed by zipping the Python files (including `optimizer.py`) and all necessary wheel/tar balls for installing extra dependencies.
-Note: the Python file should be at the top level of zip file (and not inside a parent folder).
+Note: the Python file should be at the top level of the zip file (and not inside a parent folder).

-Also note, our optimization problems have been randomly split into a set that will be used to determine the leader board, and another set that will determine the final winner once submissions are closed (October 15, 2020).
+Also note, our optimization problems have been randomly split into a set that will be used to determine the leaderboard, and another set that will determine the final winner once submissions are closed (October 15, 2020).

 ### Time limits